 The goal of Dude, Where’s My TV? is to provide Canadian citizens with a platform to voice their thoughts, findings, concerns and solutions related to Canada’s ongoing digital over-the-air (OTA) television transition.
 This blog was launched in May, 2010 as part of a directed research course supervised by Dr. Michael Murphy at Ryerson University.

-I’ve taken to addressing my posts to Minister James Moore since he is the Minister in charge of Canada’s digital television transition.
-I’ve yet to hear back from him.
-To be fair, it is possible that he doesn’t know this blog exists.
+I’ve taken to addressing my posts to the Minister of Canadian Heritage.
+James Moore was the first minister I wrote to since he was in charge of Canada’s digital television transition related to the 700 MHz band of spectrum.
+I’ve yet to hear back from any Heritage ministers.
+To be fair, it is possible that they don’t know this blog exists.

-After August 31, 2011, most analogue OTA TV signals in major Canadian markets were shut off indefinitely, as required by the Canadian Radio-television and Telecommunications Commission (CRTC).
+After August 31, 2011, analogue broadcasting in mandatory digital television markets ended (with a one year extension granted to CBC/Radio-Canada), as specified by the Canadian Radio-television and Telecommunications Commission (CRTC).
 Canadian television viewers without cable, satellite, mobile or Internet access to their “TV” (for reasons related to cost, availability, or simply on principle) now have to rely on the availability of digital OTA TV signals to watch television.

-Although broadcasters are allowed by the CRTC to continue to broadcast in analogue in most rural and remote areas of Canada after the switch, it is unclear how long they will do so and when, if ever, all Canadians will be able to benefit from the digital transition.
-CBC/Radio-Canada and TVO have already advised that they will be shutting down their remaining analogue transmitters after July 31, 2012.
+Although broadcasters have been allowed by the CRTC to continue to broadcast in analogue (outside of the 700 MHz band) in non-mandatory digital television markets, it is unclear how long they will do so and when, if ever, all Canadians will be able to benefit from the digital transition.

-PwC reports that 9.9% of Canadian households rely on OTA signals to access their TV (over 3 million Canadians).
+PwC reported in 2009 that 9.9% of Canadian households relied on OTA signals to access their TV (over 3 million Canadians).

 Steven James May